kestra-io/docs/docs/developer-guide/triggers/webhook.md

 * **Type:** <Badge vertical="middle" text="String" />
 * **Required:** ✔

-> unique for a flow.
+> Unique for a flow.

 ### `key`
 * **Type:** <Badge vertical="middle" text="String" />
 * **Required:** ❌

-> The unique key that will be part of the url.
+> The unique key that will be part of the URL.

 If you don’t provide a key, a random one will be generated.
-This is used as the key for generating the url of the webhook.
+This is used as the key for generating the URL of the webhook.

 ::: warning
 Take care when using a manual key, the key is the only security to protect your webhook and must be protected as a secret!